MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/developing-adapters/index.md

 ![Image showing how to import an adapter Maven project to Eclipse](import-adapter-maven-project.png)

 ## Building and deploying an adapter Maven project
-An adapter project can be built and deployed by using either Maven command-line commands, the MobileFirst Developer CLI or from Eclipse.
+An adapter project can be built and deployed by using either Maven command-line commands, the MobileFirst CLI or from Eclipse.
 [Learn how to build and deploy adapters](../creating-adapters/#build-and-deploy-adapters).

 > <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> **Tip:** Eclipse can also be enhanced to ease the deployment step by integrating a **Command-line** window using a plug-in, creating a consistant development environment.
-From this window Maven or MobileFirst Developer CLI commands can be run.
+From this window Maven or MobileFirst CLI commands can be run.

 ### Building an adapter
 To build an adapter, right-click on the adapter folder and select **Run As → Maven install**.